Condensation Completion and Defects in 2+1D Topological Orders: Introduction

-In this paper, we'll first provide a concise overview of the mathematical framework for condensation completion, and delve into two concrete examples: the condensation completion of two modular tensor categories, one for $2+1$D toric code model and the other for a $\mathbb Z_4$ chiral topological order.
-Additionally, we talk about some other applications of condensation completion.
-One such application is that the condensation completion of a general braided fusion $(n-1)$ category will give the potentially anomalous categorical data of an $(n-1)$d phase.
-Another application is that based on the idea of holographic duality, one can classify the topological phases with symmetry, and even construct concrete lattice models with the data of the condensation completion of the category of symmetry charges.
-Also, for a topological order $\cC$, one can find all gapped boundaries of the stacking of $\cC$ with its time-reversal conjugate through computing the condensation completion of $\cC$.
+\end{enumerate} In this paper, we will first provide a concise overview of the mathematical framework for condensation completion, and delve into concrete examples: the condensation completion of modular tensor categories with $\mathbb Z_2\times \mathbb Z_2$ and $\mathbb Z_4$ fusion rules, respectively.
+In addition, we talk about some other applications of condensation completion.
+One such application is that the condensation completion of a general braided fusion $(n-1)$-category will give the potentially anomalous categorical data of an $(n-1)$d phase.
+Another application is that one can classify certain topological phases with symmetry by condensation completion of the category of symmetry charges.
+Also, for a $2+1$D topological order $\cC$, one can find all gapped boundaries of the stacking of $\cC$ with its time-reversal conjugate through computing the condensation completion of $\cC$. \begin{notation} Symbols and abbreviations used in this paper are summarized in Table \ref{symbols}.